What are the thalassemias?

 Persons with thalassemia minor have (at most) mild anemia (with slight lowering of the hemoglobin level in the blood).
 This situation can very closely resemble that with mild iron-deficiency anemia.
 However, persons with thalassemia minor have a normal blood iron level (unless they have are iron deficient for other reasons).
 No treatment is necessary for thalassemia minor.
 In particular, iron is neither necessary nor advised.

 Thalassemia major (Cooley's anemia): The child born with thalassemia major has two genes for beta thalassemia and no normal beta-chain gene.
 The child is homozygous for beta thalassemia.
-This causes a striking deficiency in beta chain production and in the production of Hb A. Thalassemia major is, therefore, a serious disease.
+This causes a striking deficiency in beta chain production and in the production of Hb A. Thalassemia major is a significant illness.

 The clinical picture associated with thalassemia major was first described in 1925 by the American pediatrician Thomas Cooley.
 Hence, the name Cooley's anemia in his honor.

 Anemia begins to develop within the first months after birth.
 It becomes progressively more and more severe.
-The infant fails to thrive (to grow normally) and often has problems feeding (due to easy fatigue from lack of oxygen, with the profound anemia), bouts of fever (due to infections to which the severe anemia predisposes the child) and diarrhea and other intestinal problems.
+The infant fails to thrive (to grow normally) and often has problems feeding (due to easy fatigue from lack of oxygen, with the profound anemia), bouts of fever, diarrhea, and other intestinal problems.